** With the ever increasing threat to the business and home user on the Internet, security has become a critically important topic.

 I only suggest them because they are better than nothing, although the AVG in particular is quite popular.

 Myself...
-I use Kaspersky Internet Security Suite.
+I use VIPRE currently and have found it to do a good job.
+I have used Kaspersky Internet Security Suite in the past.
 Sadly, I can not, in good conscience, recommend Norton or McAfee ...

 especially the latter.